Program of Laboratory Animal Resources (PLAR)

 The husbandry staff has years of experience with a wide range of laboratory animals.
 A veterinary specialist is available to assist with technical and surgical procedures.
 All staff members are encouraged to be AALAS certified and participate in district AALAS meetings.
 The Spokane vivaria have a full-time lab animal veterinarian on staff.

 The HVAC system can maintain 71 °F ± 2 °F and 50% ± 20% relative humidity.
 The system is monitored 24 hours.
-Alerts are sent to several personnel if the temperature or relative humidity are outside the acceptable range.
-The rooms are programed to maintain negative or positive pressure as appropriate for the function within the room.
+Alerts are sent to several personnel if the temperature or relative humidity is outside the acceptable range.
+The rooms are programmed to maintain negative or positive pressure as appropriate for the function within the room.
 Light cycles are programmable and are monitored.
 The vivaria are equipped with a rack washer and two bottle washers.
 Changing stations are provided in each room.
 All animals are housed in ventilated cages.
 Immunocompromised animals are housed under sterile conditions.
 Most of the animals are housed under SPF conditions (cages changed in a changing station, sterile gowns, gloves).
 A small number of animals are housed under conventional conditions.
 Cages are changed every 2 weeks or as necessary.